 The garden twine I used to string my cucumber trellis came apart after our first good rain, so I used some plastic fencing on the trellis instead.
 That should hold, but I’m not sure if the tendrils on the cucumber will mind the sharp edges of the plastic.
 If they don’t, maybe I’ll use it for cherry tomatoes instead.

 The more permaculture techniques I can use in the garden, the better.
 I intend to get more versed in companion planting to help with pest problems, but heavy, year round, permanent mulching to enrich the soil, cut back or even eliminate irrigation and weeding and to loosen hard soil is what I’m focusing on this spring.
 Ms. Stout passed away when I was a little girl and she gardened this way for many years.
 Her book is the first non-fiction I’ve read that had me laughing out loud in parts and wishing I had actually known the author.
 There was so much info that as soon as I finished it, I flipped back to the beginning to reread.
+Rodents can be a trouble in your garden learn how to keep rodents out of your house.

 I’m also looking forward to trying her suggestion of sprinkling wood ashes on the leaves of squash and cucumbers while they are still wet to repel cucumber beetles, squash bugs and squash vine borers.
 That, along with tin foil wrapped around the stems, will be my defense against those creepy little buggers.
 I am NOT going to be cutting into my vines to dig out bugs this year.